-Move-in day is the Saturday before the university orientation week, commonly referred to as O’week.
+Move-in day is the Saturday before the university orientation week, commonly referred to as Welcome Week.
 This is typically around the third week of February.

 Current residents at Lincoln are on hand to show you to your room, carry your luggage and help you get settled in.
 If you need to move in to Lincoln on another day, this can be arranged, although you’ll have to carry your own bags!

 New residents are allocated rooms by the Dean of Students.
 Special circumstances can affect room allocation such as disability information, years at university (e.g. if you are transferring from an interstate university) and if you would like to live in a discounted room (small rooms at reduced rent).